-, a hormone that can lead to increases in cortisol.
-They also had increases in the number of lymphocytes, white blood cells that are part of the immune system.Volunteers who had the light massage experienced greater increases in oxytocin, a hormone associated with contentment, than the Swedish massage group, and bigger decreases in adrenal corticotropin hormone, which stimulates the adrenal glands to release cortisol.
-The study
+The participants also had an increase in the number of lymphocytes which are white blood cells that make up part of the immune system.participants that had relaxation massage showed a larger increase in oxytocin, which is a hormone associated with contentment, than the deep tissue massage group, and larger decreases in adrenal corticotropin, which triggers the adrenal glands to produce cortisol.

 The Cedars-Sinai Medical study was published online in The Journal of Alternative and Complementary Medicine.
 The lead author, Dr. Mark Hyman Rapaport, chairman of psychiatry and behavioural neurosciences at Cedars-Sinai, said the findings were “very, very intriguing and very, very exciting — and I’m a skeptic.”